-A branch is one way for a company to set up a business in Egypt.
-Opening a branch has many drawbacks, mainly that the foreign parent carries full liability for the branches operations and that lengthy and complicated dealings with the tax authorities may be needed regarding the branches tax obligations.
+A branch is one way for a company to set up a business in Eqypt but has many drawbacks.
+Mainly that the foreign parent carries full liability for the branches operations and that lengthy and complicated dealings with the tax authorities may be needed regarding the branches tax obligations.

 The disadvantages of a branch office are: